 Amendment I (Intellectual Freedom)

-Congress shall make no law respecting an establishment of a strictly defined and controlled education practice, or prohibiting the free exercise thereof; or abridging the freedom of speech, play or art; or the right of the people involved to assemble, move, think, or create for purposes appropriate to communication with the young.
+Congress shall make no law respecting the establishment of a strictly defined and controlled education practice or policy, or prohibiting the free exercise thereof; or abridging the freedom of speech, play or art; or the right of the people involved to assemble, move, think, or create for purposes appropriate to communication with the young.

 Amendment II (Protection of Core Birthrights)

-The Learning Culture may not be denied Play and Art—the fundamental agencies of healing, mental health, and care-giving—the civil rights and birthrights of children to learn in a habitat true to their nature.
+The Learning Culture may not be denied Play and Art—the fundamental agencies of healing, mental health, and care-giving—the civil rights and birthrights of parents and children to learn in a habitat true and in balance with their nature.
 The presence of Art and Play shall be protected as life-sustaining elements of public education.
 Neither Art nor Play, which are the basic and fundamental expressions of physical freedom of mind and movement related to human learning, shall be banned, suppressed, denied, omitted, or segregated on the basis of age, gender, or ability.
-The adoption of Art and Play enables teachers to teach in manner consistent with local and regional cultures, and in a spirit consistent with the principles of free expression.
-In our system of Education, children will be guaranteed the right to learn without fear and under conditions safe enough to fail until age 20.
+Access to and adoption of Art and Play frees teachers to teach in manner consistent with local and regional cultures, and in a spirit consistent with the principles of free expression.
+In the learning culture, children and parents will be guaranteed the right to learn without fear and under conditions safe enough to fail until age 20.
 Training based on play and art shall be a right of all teachers, by all teachers, for all teachers.

 Amendment III (Freedom from Commercial Power)